Páramos y Bosques Montanos de Jaén y Tabaconas

 Park History

-The Páramos y Bosques Montanos de Jaén y Tabaconas Regional Conservation Area was established by the Cajamarca regional government in response to growing threats to the montane forests and páramos of northern Peru from agricultural expansion, mining exploration, and infrastructure development.
-The designation was supported by scientific evidence of the area's high biodiversity value and its critical hydrological functions for the Cajamarca and Amazonas regions.
-The conservation area complements the adjacent Tabaconas-Namballe National Sanctuary, which was established by the national government in 1988, together forming a larger conservation complex protecting northern Andean ecosystems.
-Community participation in the establishment and management of the conservation area has been central to its governance model.
+The Páramos y Bosques Montanos de Jaén y Tabaconas Regional Conservation Area was established in May 2021 by Supreme Decree 005-2021-MINAM, promoted jointly by the Ministry of the Environment (MINAM), SERNANP, and the Cajamarca Regional Government in response to growing threats to the montane forests and páramos of northern Peru.
+[1] The designation was supported by scientific evidence of the area's high biodiversity value — including 256 bird species, 31 mammal species, 8 amphibian species, and 519 flora species — and its critical hydrological functions for the Cajamarca and Amazonas regions.
+[2] The conservation area complements the adjacent Tabaconas-Namballe National Sanctuary, which was established by the national government in 1988, together forming a larger conservation complex protecting northern Andean ecosystems.
+[3] Community participation in the establishment and management of the conservation area has been central to its governance model.

 Major Trails And Attractions